A complicated relationship: Biden and Xi prepare for meeting | Politics

 Biden's personal approach to foreign policy is in part informed by the fact that he's been on the international scene for much of the last half-century, author Evan Osnos noted in the biography “Joe Biden: The Life, the Run, and What Matters Now.”
 “You can drop him into Kazakhstan or Bahrain, it doesn't matter — he's gonna find some Joe Blow that he met 30 years ago who's now running the place,” Julianne Smith, a Biden adviser, told Osnos.

-Some top Biden administration officials speculate that with Beijing planning to host the Winter Olympics in February and Xi preparing to be approved by Communist Party leaders to serve a third five-year term as president next October — unprecedented in recent Chinese history — that there's plenty of reason for the Chinese leader to look to stabilise the relationship in the near term, according to a person familiar with administration thinking.
-The individual insisted on anonymity to discuss private deliberations.
+With Beijing set to host the Winter Olympics in February and Xi expected to be approved by Communist Party leaders to serve a third five-year term as president next year — unprecedented in recent Chinese history — the Chinese leader may be looking to stabilise the relationship in the near term.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)